Netatalk/netatalk/doc/manual/ACL.md

 - The lack of a fine-grained permission model on the POSIX side normally results in an increase of granted permissions.

-Because macOS clients are unaware of the POSIX 1003.1e-specific relationship between UNIX permissions and ACL_MASK,
-**afpd** does not expose this feature to the client.
-This avoids compatibility issues and handles UNIX permissions and ACLs the same way as Apple's reference implementation of AFP.
-When an object's UNIX permissions are requested, **afpd** calculates proper group rights and returns the result together with the owner's and everybody's access rights to the caller via the "permissions" and "ua_permissions" members of the FPUnixPrivs structure (see Apple Filing Protocol Reference, page 181).
+The POSIX ACL mask is not exposed as a separate client permission layer.
-When changing an object's permissions,
-**afpd** always updates ACL_USER_OBJ, ACL_GROUP_OBJ, and ACL_OTHER.
-If an ACL_MASK entry is present,
-**afpd** recalculates its value so that the new group rights become effective while existing ACL_USER and ACL_GROUP entries remain intact.
+Instead, **afpd** calculates the effective user and group rights it reports through AFP.
+When AFP changes an object's UNIX permissions, **afpd** updates ACL_USER_OBJ, ACL_GROUP_OBJ, and ACL_OTHER.
+If an ACL_MASK entry is present, it recalculates the mask so that the new group rights take effect while named ACL_USER and ACL_GROUP entries remain intact.